philippe-eecs/small-vision/README.md

 Feel free to bring up a github issue or send me an email if you have any questions or comments! philippehansen@utexas.edu

+We thank the TRC program from [Google Cloud Platform](https://cloud.google.com/) for access to v4-TPU Pods.
+We also thank [Akash Network](https://akash.network/) and [TACC](https://tacc.utexas.edu/) for access to A100s.

 # Important File Locations

 - Main Config File `big_vision/configs/ae_i1k.py`